SpektroAudio/NGEN-UserManual/docs/gettingstarted.md

 Now that NGEN is connected and transmitting MIDI notes to your instrument, let's see how to generate and modify sequences using the ACDGEN generator.

 !!!
 Attention
-      The first 3 sub-menus available in the **[Main Menu](menunavigation.md#main-menu)** (Generator, MIDI FX and Track) are related to [selected track](track.md) while the other sub-menus contain global settings.
+      The first 3 sub-menus available in the **[Main Menu](menunavigation.md#main-menu)** (Generator, MIDI FX and Track) are related to the [selected track](track.md) while the other sub-menus contain global settings.

 1. Return to the **[Main Menu](menunavigation.md#main-menu)** using the ++"RETURN"++ button and navigate to the **[Generator](generators.md) sub-menu**.
 This sub-menu contains all the parameters available for the active generator in the selected track (in this case, ACDGEN).
 !!! note
-      While in the Generator sub-menu, the NGEN displays the name of the active generator on the top-left corner and the selected track number in the right corner.
+      While in the Generator sub-menu, the NGEN displays the name of the active generator in the top-left corner and the selected track number in the right corner.
 1. Use the ++"MENU ENCODER"++ to scroll through the **parameter list**.
 2. To modify the value of the selected parameter, **click the ++"MENU ENCODER"++** to select the value, scroll to adjust it, and click the encoder to return to the parameter selection.
 3. The **main 4 parameters** of the active generator can also be accessed through the ** ++"PARAM 1-4"++ potentiometers** (except while in certain sub-menus).
 Additional 4 parameters can be accessed by holding the ++"FUNCTION"++ button and turning the ++"PARAM 1-4"++ potentiometers.
 More information about the behavior of the potentiometers can be found in the [Hardware Controls](hardwarecontrols.md#knobs) section.